 Community Dental Health believes no person, including the elderly, should live their life in pain…

 ...that is controllable.
 Every day we see seniors and adults with advanced disease because they cannot afford or can't get to a dentist.
-Our program is a simple intervention by bringing professional dental care directly to this population, where they live or where they congregate.
+Our program is a simple intervention by focusing professional dental care directly to this population.
 Oral health is essential to overall health, and interdisciplinary care is essential.
 Our Founder, Michelle Vacha, believes that "if older adults still have their teeth at this stage of their life, it shows they have invested and maintained a high importance in their oral health."
 So why should their standards of care change now?
 Did they lose their insurance, income or physical health?
 If so, they are faced with disease and neglect now.

 Financial support ranges from LOW COSTS/financial support available to 50% off traditional dental office fees